 What you can do with a degree in Pre-Medicine .

 If you have successfully completed specific core course requirements on our campus, you may continue your education in medicine at LECOM after your third year of undergraduate coursework.
-A bachelor's degree from Pitt-Bradford will be awarded after the successful completion of your first year of medical school classes at LECOM.
-In order to be admitted into this program, you must have an SAT (or ACT equivalent) score of 1340 (math and critical reading sections), a high school GPA of 3.5, exhibit potential for osteopathic medicine, and complete a personal interview at LECOM.
-If you have similar qualifications and an SAT (or ACT equivalent) score of 1240 (math and critical reading sections) or higher, you would be eligible for the 4 + 4 program.
-If you're interested in participating in this program, you should contact Dr. Lauren Yaich at email@example.com.
+A bachelors degree from Pitt-Bradford will be awarded after the successful completion of your first year of medical school classes at LECOM.
+In order to be admitted into this program, you must have an SAT (or ACT equivalent) score of 1170 (math and critical reading sections), a high school GPA of 3.5, exhibit potential for osteopathic medicine, and complete a personal interview at LECOM.
+If you're interested in participating in this program, you should contact Dr. Lauren Yaich at firstname.lastname@example.org.

 It's easy to apply online or print and mail your form.